The BBC had been considering a response to Associated Rediffusion's successful and

 Parkinson, assistant to producer Johnnie Stewart stated that the records would be

-chosen from records going up the top twenty/thirty as well as the top three.
-Also
+chosen from those going up the top twenty/thirty as well as the top three.
+Also the

 the setting of a television production".
-While talking to Radio Times ahead of the
+Talking to Radio Times ahead of the first

-very first show Stewart claimed "It's like doing the pools, I have to anticipate
+show Stewart claimed "It's like doing the pools, I have to anticipate who's going

-who's going up, who's falling back.
-My bush telegraph brings me the new chart at
+up, who's falling back.
+My bush telegraph brings me the new chart at tea-

 Several rules would be implemented over time -